lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

-Therefore, we need to update the `IAppLogic` interface to reflect that change:
+Therefore, we need to update the `IGameLogic` interface to reflect that change:

 ```java
 public interface IGameLogic {